chatox/networks-science-course/upf/upf-evaluation.md

 Continuous evaluation will be based in the following elements:

-* A: Average grade in the 8-9 practical sessions with grade, minus the lowest one: 30%
+* A: Average grade in the 8-9 practical sessions with grade, minus the lowest one: 50%
-* B: Average grade in the 3 assignments: 20%
+* B: Grade in the mid-term exam: 20%
-* C: Average grade in the 2 in-class tests: 20%
-* D: Grade in the exam: 30%
+* C: Grade in the final exam: 30%

 To pass the course under continuous evaluation, all of the following must be true:

-1. Practice grade, 0.6 A + 0.4 B ≥ 5.0
+1. Practice grade, A ≥ 5.0
-1. Theory grade, 0.4 C + 0.6 D ≥ 5.0
+1. Theory grade, 0.4 B + 0.6 C ≥ 5.0
-1. Final grade, 0.3 A + 0.2 B + 0.2 C + 0.3 D ≥ 5.0
+1. Final grade, 0.5 A + 0.2 B + 0.3 C ≥ 5.0

 If you fail to pass, you will have to take the resit exam.
-The resit exam replaces the regular exam grade (D in the list above).
+The resit exam replaces the regular exam grade (C in the list above).

 ### 1.1.
 Getting a grade in the practical sessions (PSxx, individual)